A Portable Model Of: Background

-Joan of Arc were formed out of the ashes of the influential emo band Cap'n Jazz.
+Joan of Arc descended from the influential emo band Cap'n Jazz.
 In a 2017 interview, frontman Tim Kinsella remarked "When the first Joan of Arc record came out [1997’s A Portable Model Of ] all the emo people hated us.
 While we were in Cap’n Jazz, we were like, ‘Man, these emo bands fucking suck!
 What is this bullshit?’
 We just couldn’t relate.
 Joan of Arc started as a self-conscious distancing from what we had been associated with.
 It’s very weird now that those early Joan of Arc records historically get included as part of that movement."

 A Portable Model Of was recorded between December 1996 and March 1997; sessions were split between Elliot's Loft and Idful Music.
 At the former, Elliot Dicks and the band recorded and mixed half of the album, while Casey Rice recorded and mixed the remainder.
 D Singer did editing at Dance Hall Classikx, before the album was mastered by Alan Douches at West West Side Music in New Jersey.

 Reception

 Blake Butler of AllMusic gave A Portable Model Of three stars, claiming that it "consists mainly of interesting and calm instrumentation, odd sounds and effects, and the sometimes heavenly, sometimes over-the-edge vocals of Tim Kinsella."
 He goes on to write "Most people will either fall in love immediately with this album, or find it hideous."

 In 2017, Vice included the album as part of their "1997: The Year Emo Broke" series of retrospective articles.
 They state "The album opens with "I Love a Woman (Who Loves Me)," a simple acoustronic track that sets the tone for what Kinsella and company try to accomplish throughout the album—sparse yet intersecting guitar work with the occasional electronic programming, coupled with analytical yet earnest lyrics.
-The relaxed pace and toned-down fervor was a divergence from Cap'n Jazz's blunt approach, but instead of forging an entirely new beginning, A Portable Model Of… played like an enlightened version of Cap'n Jazz."
+The relaxed pace and toned-down fervor was a divergence from Cap'n Jazz's blunt approach, but instead of forging an entirely new beginning, A Portable Model Of... played like an enlightened version of Cap'n Jazz."